greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CHECKPOINT.html.md

 ## <a id="section3"></a>Description

-A checkpoint is a point in the transaction log sequence at which all data files have been updated to reflect the information in the log.
+A checkpoint is a point in the write-ahead log sequence at which all data files have been updated to reflect the information in the log.
 All data files will be flushed to disk.

 The `CHECKPOINT` command forces an immediate checkpoint when the command is issued, without waiting for a regular checkpoint scheduled by the system. `CHECKPOINT` is not intended for use during normal operation.